-If the person you are visiting is on transmission precautions, talk to the nurse before entering the room to find out what steps you will have to take—such as wearing a mask or other protective clothing.
+If the person you are visiting is on transmission-based precautions (e.g., contact, droplet, or airborne isolation), talk to the nurse before entering the room to find out what steps you will have to take—such as, wearing a mask, a gown, and/or gloves.

-In the hospital, precautions are used to help stop the spread of germs from one person to another.
+In many different healthcare settings, transmission-based precautions are used to help stop the spread of germs from one person to another.
 The goal is to protect patients, their families, other visitors, and healthcare workers—and stop germs from spreading across a healthcare setting.

 There are three different types of transmission precautions: